zephinzer/codepr.ac/README.md

 The supplied user data sets up the server but does not deploy anything.
 After deployment of the infrastructure, **do the following from the `./deploy/do` directory**:

 1. Run `make ssh_api` to gain a shell into the API server
-2. Navigate to `~/src`, run `./scripts/init-docker-compose.deploy.sh`, and fill up the variables
+2. Navigate to `~/src`, run `./scripts/init-production.sh`, and fill up the variables
-3. From `~/src`, run `docker-compose -f ./deploy/docker-compose.deploy.yml up -d` to start the application
+3. From `~/src`, run `docker-compose up -d` to start the application
 4. Copy the script at `./scripts/update-service.sh` to `/opt/scripts/update-service.sh` and set the executable flag on it
 5. Run `sudo crontab -e` (note: use `sudo`) and add a new line `*/5 * * * * /opt/scripts/update-service.sh`, this enables auto-updating of the production services
 6. Copy the script at `./scripts/update-repo.sh` to `~/update-repo.sh` and set the executable flag on it
 7. Run `crontab -e` (note: no `sudo`) and add a new line `*/5 * * * * cd /home/codeprac/src && /home/codeprac/update-repo.sh`, this enables auto-updating of the production repository

 **Notes**
-- To update the application source in production, run `make update_repo`
+- To update production instructions, run `make update_repo`
-- To update the environment variables in production, run `make prepare_production`
+- To update production, run `make update_production`
 - To deploy production, run `make deploy_production`

 - - -